 Zollinger-Ellison syndrome (ZES) is a disease of the gastrointestinal system.
 People who have ZES develop tumors known as gastrinomas in the pancreas and duodenum (the first section of the small intestine).
 The gastrinomas caused by ZES secrete the hormone gastrin.
 Because gastrin creates excessive stomach acid, 90 percent of patients with ZES develop stomach and duodenal ulcers.

 What Are the Complications of Zollinger-Ellison Syndrome?

 A person who has Zollinger-Ellison syndrome may have only one gastrinoma or may have several.
-Approximately 25% to 30% of ZES patients also have a genetic (inherited) disorder known as "multiple endocrine neoplasia type 1," which causes tumors in the pituitary and parathyroid glands.
+Approximately 25% to 30% of ZES patients also have a genetic (inherited) disorder known as "multiple endocrine neoplasia type 1," which also causes tumors in the pituitary and parathyroid glands.

 Another complication of ZES is that more than half of single gastrinomas are malignant (cancerous).
 These malignant gastrinomas can spread to other parts of the body, including the liver, lymph nodes, spleen, bones, or skin.